WYOU: WYOU: Diversified Communications ownership

 In June 1986, Southeastern Capital Corporation agreed to sell WDAU-TV to Diversified Communications of Portland, Maine, for $22.5 million.
 Coinciding with the activation of the new Mountain Top transmitter on Penobscot Knob, the call letters were changed to the current WYOU on October 9.
-In 1986 and 1987, the station debuted a news helicopter, "Chopper 22"; a satellite newsgathering truck, "SpaceLink 22"; a new news set; a 5:30 p.m. newscast, 1st News; and a 6:30 a.m. newscast, News 22 Daybreak.
+In 1986 and 1987, the station debuted a news helicopter, "Chopper 22"; a satellite newsgathering truck, "SpaceLink 22"; a new news set; a 5:30 p.m. newscast, 1st News; and a 6:30 a.m. morning newscast, News 22 Daybreak.
 During this time, WYOU began moving ahead of WBRE-TV in early evening news ratings, though channel 28 continued to bounce back at 11 p.m. owing to the strength of NBC's prime time lineup.

 Diversified explored selling WYOU and most of its other television stations as early as 1993 and reached a deal with Vision Communications, a firm consisting of Scranton-area investors including channel 22's general manager, to purchase WYOU as well as WPDE-TV in South Carolina and WABI-TV in Maine.
 When the economic outlook for the television industry improved and revenues rose, Diversified instead opted to retain control of the three stations.

 After carrying Star Trek: Voyager, the station added UPN as a secondary affiliation in June 1995.
 UPN programming ran primarily on weekends.
 UPN programs moved to the new WQPX-TV (channel 64) in 1998.